Nimelli/pytrask/README.md

-# Trask
+# pyTrask

 A minimalist kanban task management app that lives within your code.

-Easilly add "todo" and other type of tasks in your code, and the Trasker app will let you visualize a managing kanban board of them.
+Easilly add "todo" and other type of tasks in your code, and the pyTrasker app will let you visualize a managing kanban board of them.

 ## Description
 "trask is the combination of "task" & "track""